Dominic Raab calls for probe into ‘deplorable’ poisoning of Alexei Navalny

 Foreign Secretary Dominic Raab has called on overseas allies to work together to support an investigation into the “utterly deplorable” alleged Novichok poisoning of Kremlin critic Alexei Navalny.

-It comes after Downing Street warned there would be “severe consequences” for the people behind the attack – and did not rule out sanctions or the fresh expulsions of diplomats.
+It came after Downing Street warned there would be “severe consequences” for the people behind the attack – and did not rule out sanctions or fresh expulsions of diplomats.

-Mr Raab said on Twitter that the poisoning of Mr Navalny was “utterly deplorable and a violation of international law”.
+Mr Raab said the poisoning of Mr Navalny was “utterly deplorable and a violation of international law” and said he and Mr Maas agreed to “support an investigation into this attack”.

-“Have just spoken with (German) FM @HeikoMaas – we agreed that (Russian) gov must explain what happened and international partners must work together to support an investigation into this attack.”
+Both men agreed that any use of Novichok “was a violation of the chemical weapons convention and therefore a matter of international concern”, the Foreign Office said.

 Boris Johnson has described the suspected deployment of the same chemical weapon used in the 2018 Salisbury poisonings as “outrageous” and vowed to ensure “justice is done”.